olliethetrollie/olliethetrollie/README.md

 > **No jumping in the sewers ^^**

-- Hyperfixations: Rick and Morty
+- Hyperfixations: Rick and Morty, South Park
 - Special Interests: Physics, Science, Quantum Physics, Space, Engineering